-Iranian Policy in Iraq
+Iranian Policy in Iraq43

-The U.S. military ousting of Saddam Hussein in 2003 benefitted Iran strategically by removing a long time nemesis of Iran and bringing to power a government led by Shiite Islamists who have longstanding ties to Iran.
-These Iraqi leaders are sympathetic to Iran's goals of eliminating Iranian opposition groups from its borders, particularly the PMOI.
-The full-term Iraqi government first formed in May 2006 has been led by Prime Minister Nuri al-Maliki, the head of a Shiite Islamist party called the Da'wa (Islamic Call) Party; he has made several visits to Iran during his tenure.
-Maliki is also close to the United States, and, in late 2010, both the United States and Iran supported an agreement among Iraqi factions to endorse Maliki's bid for a second term as Prime Minister.
-His broad-based government was confirmed by the Iraqi parliament on December 21, 2010.
+The U.S. military ousting of Saddam Hussein in 2003 appeared to benefit Iran strategically by removing a long time nemesis of Iran and bringing to power a government led by Shiite Islamists who have longstanding ties to Iran.
+These Iraqi leaders are sympathetic to Iran's regional goals, such as keeping in power Iran's ally President Bashar al-Assad of Syria, and of eliminating Iranian opposition groups, particularly the PMOI, from Iran's borders.
+The Iraqi government first formed in May 2006 has been led by Prime Minister Nuri al-Maliki, the head of a Shiite Islamist party called the Da'wa (Islamic Call) Party; he has made several visits to Iran during his tenure.
+Maliki is also close to the United States, and, in late 2010, both the United States and Iran supported an agreement among Iraqi factions for Maliki to serve a second term as Prime Minister.